Saturday, Aug. 23, 10am - 4pm

 A highlight of the Yellowren Arts Festival 2025 is the Inter-School Canvas Art Competition and Showcase, featuring the creative talents of students from primary and secondary schools in Singapore.

-This year at our 8th festival edition, more than 160 teams representing primary and secondary schools are participating in the competition.
+This year at our 8th festival edition, 150 teams representing primary and secondary schools are participating in the competition.
 Teams will be interpreting the festival theme "Move" and expressing their creativity on canvas.

 Participants will enjoy a uniquely Yellowren experience that extends beyond the competition which will conclude with a vibrant exhibition, celebrating the interpretation of our young artists.